Code-Institute-Submissions/wrestle-match/README.md

 - Font Awesome was used to import icons into the website.
 - In the real world, professional wrestling matches are generally rated using an 'out of 5 stars' rating system so it made sense to incorporate star icons into the design as visual feedback as to how the player performs during a game.
-- The background images I chosen for this website fit the professional wrestling them perfectly and add a little immersion and enticement to play the game.
+- The background images I chose for this website fit the professional wrestling theme perfectly and add a little immersion and enticement to play the game.
-- The card images add lots of different colour, some very vibrant and others not so, but this occurs in short burts and adds variety without really detracting from the overall colour scheme.
+- The card images add lots of different colours, some very vibrant and others not so, but this occurs in short bursts and adds variety without really detracting from the overall colour scheme.
-- In conclusion I feel all the icons and imagery in combination with the colour scheme and typography produce a modern and attractive looking design.
+- In conclusion, I feel all the icons and imagery in combination with the colour scheme and typography produce a modern and attractive looking design.

 ### Strategy

-The focus of this project is on using the knowledge I have learned of JavaScript to build a responsive application in this case a card matching memory game to demonstrate to anyone my capabilities in JavaScript alongside HTML and CSS.
-This game had to provide some fun and be memorable for some uniquesness.
+The focus of this project is on using the knowledge I have learned of JavaScript to build a responsive application, in this case, a card matching memory game to demonstrate to anyone my capabilities in JavaScript alongside HTML and CSS.
+This game had to provide some fun and be memorable for some uniqueness.

 ### Scope